mir4ef/mea2n/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
 Before running the tests make sure you are serving the app via `ng serve` (or `npm start`).

+## Linting

+Run `npm run lint` to lint your code.
+It will scan the CSS (`LESS`), TypeScript and HTML files.

+## Notes

+ - This project is pre-configured to work with `LESS`, because it is easier to setup and requires less dependencies than `SASS`.
+But if you prefer to use `SASS`, please update the project accordingly to fit your needs.
+ - The project has a `pre-commit` hook to perform certain tasks before the code is committed.
+The base setup only runs the linting and the tests.
+Feel free to modify it to fit your needs or remove it completely.

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).